Building Your First Budget To Start Your Small Business

 Keeping tabs on the costs of running your company also makes filing your taxes much less of a hassle, as many business expenses are tax deductible.
 Maintaining an accurate record of your expenditures on a consistent basis increases the likelihood that you will not overlook any potential deductions.
 This means that you will pay less in taxes when the time comes (or get more back).

 You won’t have any trouble staying on top of your day-to-day costs if you use an app designed specifically for businesses to record those costs.
-It is essential that you keep track of your spending, since the amount of money you have will determine how much day-to-day cash flow you have as well as how much opportunity for expansion your company has.
+It is essential that you keep track of your spending before starting your small business, since the amount of money you have will determine how much day-to-day cash flow you have as well as how much opportunity for expansion your company has.

 Adjusting Your Budget As Your Business Grows